MachJacob/MachJacob.github.io/_portfolio/1_reborn.markdown

 <center><b>Haunted House</b> is a simple text adventure game that I ported into the ASGE Framework in C++.</center><br/>

 #### Basic Reb0rn
-After reading the book *Write Your Own Adventure Programs For Your Microcomputer* by Jenny Tyler and Les Howarth, a book that details how to write a text adventure game in BASIC,
+After reading the book *Write Your Own Adventure Programs For Your Microcomputer* by Jenny Tyler and Les Howarth, a book that details how to write a text adventure game in BASIC, we were tasked with

 <!--<div class="img_row">
 	<img class="col two" src="{{ site.baseurl }}/img/hauntedhouse2.png" alt="" title="example image"/>